EVerest/everest-core/README.md

 Note that this will generate an example PKI setup that can only be used for testing and simulation purposes.
 It will not work and is not recommended for production!

+The script for setting up PKI can also be used with the EvseV2G module.

 Now we can build EVerest!

 ```bash